palmdrop/fveld-living-drone/notes.md

   - [ ]?
 Actual thickness
   - [ ]?
 Attractor proximity

+- [ ] add randomization to colors

+- [ ] animate underlying noise slightly to adapt thickness and color for each layer?

+- [X] add support for gradients with more than two colors

+- [ ] experiment with hyper-thin, windling lines, soft blobs, watercolor styles, etdc

 - [ ] Add detail
   - [ ] Lighter color details
   - [ ] Randomized rendering (noise, specks, lines)